Sony Dynamic Digital Sound: History

 The SDDS development at Semetex took just 11 months from concept to working sound camera.

 When it came time for deployment, since Sony also owned the Sony Theaters chain (later sold to Loews Theaters), it was able to use SDDS in its own theaters.
-And via its highly successful Columbia/Tristar Studios arm, it was able to use SDDS as the exclusive digital soundtrack on its titles.
+And via its highly successful Columbia/TriStar Studios arm, it was able to use SDDS as the exclusive digital soundtrack on its titles.
 In addition, in the early days of the "megaplex explosion", Sony struck a deal with AMC Theatres in 1994 to include SDDS in all of their new auditoriums.
 This gave SDDS a much needed, kick-start.
 More than likely it would have garnered far less penetration had Sony not controlled both a theater chain and a film studio.

 SDDS was consistently the least popular of the three competing digital sound formats, the other two being Spectral Recording Dolby Stereo Digital and DTS.
 Along with being the most expensive to install (and the last to arrive), there were major reliability issues with SDDS due to the change from the prototype sound track placement to the very edges of the film stock where the film is subject to damage.
 SDDS tracks are prone to damage as are some other digital formats.
 With all the digital sound formats: any failure of the digital track could result in a "drop-out" of the digital format and possibly a switch to analog sound.
-Additionally a drop-out resulting in a switch to Analog (Analogue) may produce a slight loss of fidelity and high and low-ends, similar to a "CD skipping", although it is more difficult to tell in a properly calibrated auditorium.
+Additionally a drop-out resulting in a switch to Analog (Analogue) may produce a slight loss of fidelity and high and low-ends, although it is more difficult to tell in a properly calibrated auditorium.

 SDDS's much-touted eight track playback capability never quite caught on, as it required that a separate eight channel sound mix be created in addition to the six channel mix that is needed for SRD and DTS, an additional expense for the studios.
-Out of the 1,400 plus films mixed in SDDS, only 97 of them to date have been mixed to support the full 8 channels, most of them Sony (Via Sony Pictures/Columbia/Tristar) releases.
+Out of the 1,400 plus films mixed in SDDS, only 97 of them to date have been mixed to support the full 8 channels, most of them Sony (Via Sony Pictures/Columbia/TriStar) releases.
 Because of the added installation expense, the majority of SDDS installations are 6 channel (5.1) installations, as opposed to 8 channel (7.1) installations.